A concept perpetuated by magazines and reduced down to 'stuff' you need to do for yourself in order to 'tick' all the self-care boxes...

 Honestly, I'm not a fan!

-Radical self-care on the other hand, practically makes me swoon as though Mr. Darcey has just walked out of a lake ;-)
+Radical self-care on the other hand, practically makes me swoon as though Simon from Bridgerton has just winked at me ;-)

 But when magazines talk about 'self-care', it often revolves around long baths in expensive chemicals, massages, and guilt-ridden restrictive diet plans that you need to follow to the letter.